|Find the best surf spots||

 Choose your format: please login first

-Just look for a huge rock in the bay and a huge parking lot to the right of it.
-If thats where you are your within 30 feet from the water.
+Look for a large rock (Morro Rock) in the bay and a parking lot to the right of it, right at the base of the rock.
+If thats where you are your within 30 feet of the water.

 DistanceTake a car